Why do we collect participant demographic data?

 - From the “How do you want to start your survey?” dropdown, choose “Import a QSF file.”

-- Click “Choose file” and select the QSF file you downloaded in Step 1 (by navigating to the Downloads folder on your local machine and selecting the Demographics Survey file).
+- Click “Choose file” and select the QSF file you previously downloaded (by navigating to the Downloads folder on your local machine and selecting the Demographics Survey file).

 - Click “Create Project”.